 - Partners and non-governmental organisations (NGOs)

-The values of “integrity”, “respectfulness”, “excellence” and “pioneering” (see chapter “Strategy and organisation”) underpin the LLB Group’s actions.
-Our internal Code of Conduct provides a guiding framework for the value-based and responsible actions of all employees (see chapter “Employees”).
-We are client-oriented and, as such, are investing in the further development of the physical and electronic contact points (see chapters “Retail & Corporate Banking” and “Corporate Center”).
-Here we are paying particular attention to meeting our clients’ security needs and our data protection standards for the use of the various distribution channels at all times.
+The values of “integrity”, “respectfulness”, “excellence” and “pioneering” (see chapter “Strategy and organisation”) form the basis for the corporate management of the LLB Group..
+Our internal Code of Conduct provides a reliable guiding framework for the value-based and responsible actions of all employees (see chapter “Employees”).
+We are client-oriented and, as such, are investing in the further development of the physical and electronic contact points (see chapters “Retail & Corporate Banking”, and “Corporate Center”).
+Here we pay particular attention to meeting our clients’ security needs and our data protection standards for the use of the various distribution channels at all times (see chapter “Finance and risk management”).

 Effective risk management, that means permanent and systematic monitoring to minimise risk, contributes decisively to responsible and transparent corporate governance (see chapter “Finance and risk management”).
 By specifying a future-oriented risk strategy, the Board of Directors establishes the guidelines for dealing with risks.
 In addition, it continues to develop corporate governance on an ongoing basis (see chapter “Corporate governance”).

 The applicable laws, directives, guidelines and market standards as well as supervisory and internal regulations form an essential base.
-Group Legal & Compliance advises the business areas, identifies and analyses compliance risks, and ensures that all staff comply with the rules of conduct (see chapter “Finance and risk management”).
+Group Legal & Compliance advises the business areas, identifies and analyses compliance risks, and ensures that all staff comply with the Code of Conduct (see chapter “Strategy and organisation”).

 Contribution to the sustainable development of Liechtenstein

-The LLB Group is involved in different cultural, environmental and social areas (see section “Sponsoring”) and thus in the sustainable development of a prosperous Liechtenstein.
-This forms the basis for the fulfilment of our performance mandate.
-Our core task is to promote Liechtenstein as a workplace.
+The LLB Group is involved in different cultural, environmental and social areas (see section “Sponsoring”).
+According to our legally defined performance mandate, our core task is to promote Liechtenstein as a workplace.
 In doing so, we contribute to the prosperity of people (see chapter “Retail & Corporate Banking”).

-This page contains, inter alia, the following GRI disclosures (2016 version): 102-47.
-A list of all disclosures shown in the report can be found in the GRI Content Index / Management approaches.
+This page includes, inter alia, the following GRI standard disclosures: 102-47.
+A complete list of all disclosures presented in the report can be found in the GRI Content Index.